There are a couple of options for Businesses that are interested in recycling what is generated at the workplace, including:

 Electronic waste/Printers/Toner Cartridges: eWaste can be dropped off, six days a week, Mon-Sat from 7:30 am - 3:30 pm at Puhi Metals Recycling Facility, located at 3951 Puhi Rd.
 There is a charge for large or bulky eWaste from businesses.
 Call 245-6919 for more information.
 Click on eWaste link to see a complete list of acceptable items.

 HI5 Beverage Containers: Plastic, glass, aluminum and bi-metal beverage containers marked with HI5 symbol.
 Includes soda, water, tea, sports drinks, juice, beer, malt beverages, & mixed spirits.
 Recommend placing a bin in your break room.
 Break room recycling bins and labels are available at the County Recycling Office, call 241-4841.
 Redeem these containers for monetary value.
 Visit the County Recycling's website Hawaii Bottle Bill (HI5) on locations and times of redemption centers around the island.

-Mixed Paper: This category includes office paper, computer paper, receipts, paperboard boxes, magazines and books.
-Recommend providing all employees with a a property labeled recycling bin next to the trash cans and copy machines.
+Mixed Paper: This category includes office paper, computer paper, receipts, paperboard boxes, magazines, newspapers, and books.
+Recommend providing all employees with a property labeled recycling bin next to the trash cans and copy machines.